cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

    * LongWritable is the first parameter because that is the key used by Hadoop's {@link TextInputFormat}.
    * Similarly, Text is the second parameter because that is the value used by Hadoop's {@link TextInputFormat}.
    * {@link StructuredRecord} is the third parameter because that is what the source will output.
-   * All the plugins included with Hydrator operate on StructuredRecord.
+   * All the plugins included with Hydrator operate on StructuredRecords.
    */
   @Plugin(type = BatchSource.PLUGIN_TYPE)
   @Name(TextFileSetSource.NAME)